Matt-Eva/Radiant-Music/README.md

 Radiant Music is a frontend e-commerce application for shopping all things music related.
 It was built using React and custom CSS.

+Radiant Music is the culmination of our 2nd phase in Flatiron School's Software Engineering program.
+You can learn more about us below.

 ## Created By

 #### Matt Eva